secretstartups/handbook/people-group/learning-and-development/newsletter/FY22-Q3/index.html.md

 * Live Learning sessions to learn more about our Individual Growth Plan, Having a Career Conversation with Your Manager, and Having a Career Conversation with your Direct Reports
 * Asynchronous course recommendations to help you in your career develpment

 Want to learn more and follow along this month?
-Check out and follow the [FY22 Skill of the Month Channel](https://gitlab.edcast.com/channel/skill-of-the-month-fy22) in GitLab Learn.
+Check out the [Skill of the month handbook page](https://about.gitlab.com/handbook/people-group/learning-and-development/learning-initiatives/#skill-of-the-month).

 ## Learn from Leadership